NeurohiveVlad/NeurohiveVlad/README.md

 * for children's education
 * for promotion of the ideas of reuse of equipment in robotics.
 - 🌱 I’m currently learning HTML/CSS sometimes use AutoIT for personal tasks.
-- 📫 How to reach me: @Autoit_Vlad telegramm

 <!---
 NeurohiveVlad/NeurohiveVlad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.